svsaller/intershop-pwa/docs/concepts/deploy-url.md

 You want to use the Intershop PWA as part of a bigger portal to provide a shopping experience.
 However, not all of the product pages are to be handled by the PWA, as you want to use a different integration from the portal that is already available.
-Most probably all product pages have a similar URL pattern and should be available from the same domain for SEO reasons.
+Most likely, all product pages have a similar URL pattern and should be available from the same domain for SEO reasons.

 This scenario would mean that the portal and the Intershop PWA would share routes similar to the [Hybrid Approach][concept-hybrid-approach].
 To set this up manually, a lot of rewriting for static PWA assets would have to be set up in the portal's reverse proxy, so that Intershop PWA client applications can boot up correctly.

-By setting a deployment URL, only the incoming routing for server-side rendering would be targeted at the portal reverse proxy.
+By setting a deployment URL, only the incoming routing for server-side rendering would be targeted at the portal's reverse proxy.
-After parsing the response, the client side application pulls all necessary static assets and JavaScript chunks from the deployment URL directly.
+After parsing the response, the client-side application pulls all necessary static assets and JavaScript chunks directly from the deployment URL.

 # Further References